JunoLab/JunoDocs.jl/docs/src/index.md

 # The Juno IDE Documentation

+!!! warning "Attention!"
+    We have decided to join forces with the [Julia extension for VSCode](https://www.julia-vscode.org/).
+    As such, this Atom-based plugin is effectively in “maintenance-only mode” and we expect to only work on bug fixes in the future.

 Juno is an Integrated Development Environment (IDE) for the Julia language.
 It provides powerful tools to help you develop code.
 Juno is built on [Atom](https://atom.io), a text editor provided by GitHub.
 Juno consists of both Julia and Atom packages in order to